 It is clear that the skin is not the impenetrable barrier that some claim it to be, although the factors that affect dermal absorption are so complex that knowing exactly how much of which chemical is being absorbed is impossible.
 Yet this “unknowability” is perhaps more concerning than an unchanging statistic.
 Add to this the fact that we can inhale and ingest ingredients in products, and it seems pretty likely that some harmful chemicals from personal care products do eventually enter our bloodstreams.
 While it might not be a huge amount (like 60%, as some would have you believe), a growing body of research is showing that even minute amounts of chemicals, when combined with other chemicals, can have unpredictable effects on the body ( LA Times).

 Hydrate Skin + Repel Bugs Naturally.
-Get the BUZZ and 15% off your first purchase with code #getthebuzz15
+15% off your first purchase with code #getthebuzz15